 Possibly my favorite (and the least ingredients!)

-Chocolate Hazelnut: Hot whole milk, nutella, chocolate whipped cream, chocolate shavings.
+Chocolate Hazelnut: Hot whole milk, Nutella, chocolate whipped cream, chocolate shavings.

 Yes, I’m putting chunks of fudge in my hot chocolate.